Currently listed entities

 Description

-The Islamic Movement of Uzbekistan (IMU) is a terrorist organization whose primary goal is to overthrow the government of Uzbekistan.
-The IMU has employed kidnapping, armed attacks against government installations, cross-border incursions, and coordinated efforts with other terrorist groups, such as Al Qaida.
-The United Nations reported in January 2017 that IMU continues to fight in Northern Afghanistan, with some splinter groups attempting to spread into other Central Asian states.
-Other reports from 2017 indicate that one dissident faction continues to operate in Afghanistan and Syria.
+The Islamic Movement of Uzbekistan (IMU) is a terrorist organization whose primary goal is to overthrow the government of Uzbekistan and install an Islamic, Sharia-driven government.
+The IMU has employed kidnapping, armed attacks against government installations, cross-border incursions, and coordinated efforts with other terrorist groups, such as Al Qaida and the Taliban.
+IMU focused predominantly on attacks against international forces in Afghanistan.
 The IMU has attacked Westerners and has declared its intentions to continue to work with groups with "similar objectives".
+The IMU did not claim any responsibility for attacks between 2018 and 2021.
+In August 2021, a United Nations sanctions monitoring team reported that IMU remains under the control of the Taliban and that its forces continue to operate in northern Afghanistan.

 Date listed